-What makes a hike difficult to one person is what makes it enjoyable to another.
-For that reason, it’s difficult to say what exactly makes a hike “hard.”
-The US is home to hikes that are known for their physically demanding nature, risky natural environments, and routes that seem almost impossible to plan.
-Ranked by difficulty, these are the seven hardest hikes in the US based on a number of factors; including physical difficulties, risks and dangers, logistics, and uncontrollable environmental considerations.
+The United States is home to hikes that are known for their physically demanding nature, risky natural environments, and routes that seem almost impossible to plan.
+Ranked by difficulty, these are the seven hardest hikes in the US based on physical difficulties, risks and dangers, logistics, and uncontrollable environmental considerations.
+Read on to discover the most dangerous hikes in the US!

 Travel on: A hiking and trekking tour